The History of Frisbee and Disc Sports

 “Freestyle is the Mother of all disc sports.”

-All sports, including disc sports, have their share of non-athletes that play recreationally.
-In the beginning days of Frisbee and disc sports, the first disc athletes that were also considered alternative, were excellent athletes.
-As can be seen in early films, these Frisbee pioneers could match up with any of today’s top players in any disc sport or event.
+All sports, including disc sports, have their share of non-athletes who play recreationally.
+The first disc athletes considered alternative in the beginning days of Frisbee and disc sports were excellent athletes.
+As can be seen in early films, these frisbee pioneers could match up with any of today’s top players in any disc sport or event.

-Experimenting with ‘throw and catch’ freestyle, at the beginning of disc play in the 1950s-60s predates all of today’s popular modern disc sports.
-Freestyle competitions and the touring freestyle performers in the 1970s were the beginning of showing people that the Frisbee was more than just a beach recreation.
+Experimenting with ‘throw and catch’ freestyle, at the beginning of disc play in the 1950s-60s, predates today’s popular modern disc sports.
+Freestyle competitions and the touring freestyle performers in the 1970s were the beginning of showing people that the Frisbee was more than just a toy to be used for recreation.

 By the 1960s, while the Frisbee was still considered a toy and a fad, Frisbee’s first exceptional disc athletes were beginning to appear and get noticed.